Gabby La La: Career

 La La sings with a high pitched voice "like art singer Dagmar Krause on helium".
-She plays the electric guitar, ukulele, toy piano, sitar, theremin and accordion.
-She plays the sitar, which she is classically trained on, like she's playing a guitar.
+She plays the electric guitar, ukulele, toy piano, sitar, theremin, and accordion.
+She plays the sitar, on which she is classically trained, like she's playing a guitar.
 She also tap dances.
-She has been compared to Björk, Hello Kitty and Yoko Ono.
+She has been compared to Björk, Hello Kitty, and Yoko Ono.
 Her live band occasionally consists of Les Claypool on bass.
 She generally wears brightly colored wigs when she performs.
 La La has been called Claypool's protégé and she performs in his Fancy Band.
 She has performed on The Tonight Show with Jay Leno with Snoop Dogg.
 La La has performed with Jane Wiedlin and The Coup.
 She has taught young girls how to play rock music through music classes at the Phoenix Theater.
 La La has been reviewed and featured in the SFist, Metroactive and The Aquarian Weekly.
 She has been a solo performer at Bonnaroo.